Mapping class groups are quasicubical: Introduction

 \subsubsection{\emph{\textbf{Acknowledgements.}}}

 ~

 I am extremely grateful to my PhD supervisor, Mark Hagen, for sharing his insight and enthusiasm, and for carefully reading several drafts of this article, which greatly benefited it.
+I thank Matt Durham for informing me about \cite{hamenstadt:geometry:2a}, for a remark about \cite{durhamminskysisto:stable}, and for discussions relating to Teichm\"uller space.
 I thank Jingyin Huang for his generous explanations about lattices and rigidity relating to Theorem~\ref{thm:Q_weird}.
 I am grateful to Davide Spriano and Abdul Zalloum for numerous comments that improved the exposition considerably.
-I thank Matt Durham for informing me about \cite{hamenstadt:geometry:2a} and for a remark about \cite{durhamminskysisto:stable}, and Jason Behrstock for other useful discussion.
-I would also like to thank Montse Casals-Ruiz, Indira Chatterji, and Ilya Kazachkov for interesting conversations related to this work.
+I would also like to thank Jason Behrstock, Montse Casals-Ruiz, Indira Chatterji, and Ilya Kazachkov for interesting conversations related to this work.
+I thank the referees for their useful comments and careful reading.
 This work was supported by an EPSRC DTP at the University of Bristol, studentship 2123260.